pmaclellan/capstone/RemoteApplication/Storage/README.txt

 ###########################  File Converter Script  ###########################

+NOTE: The conversion process is very slow and CPU intensive.
+Be patient!
+In an effort to reduce conversion time, files will be processed by a pool of worker processes based on the number of CPU cores the machine has.

 There is a python script in the Storage directory named 'file_converter.py'.
 It converts the binary '.daqula' files into HDF5 files.